 - Addictions Counseling

 - Applied Practice

 - Child and Adolescent Therapy

 - Christian Sex Therapy

-- Leadership and Coaching
+- · Leadership and Coaching

 - Spirituality and Counseling

 The M.S. degree can be completed in a minimum of two semesters but cannot extend past five academic years from the time of matriculation.
 Students who choose a specialization may not be able to complete the degree in one year.
+Students may pursue multiple specializations, but no two specializations may hold more than one course in common.
+For instance, students who specialize in addictions and Christian sex therapy must take a total of seven courses in their specializations, although these two specializations hold two courses in common.

 M.S.
-Program Objectives
+Program Objectives OBJECTIVE #1: